Fady1Hany/A-proposal-for-a-per-component-documentation-layer/examples/COMPONENT_TEMPLATE.md

   COMPONENT_TEMPLATE.md — blank template

-  Copy this file to the directory of your component, rename to COMPONENT_TEMPLATE.md, and fill in the authored fields.
+  Copy this file to the directory of your component, rename to COMPONENT_<component_name>.md (e.g., COMPONENT_authentication_service.md), and fill in the authored fields.
 The auto-generated fields should be filled by a generator tool, not by hand.
 -->

 # COMPONENT_TEMPLATE: <ComponentName>